Postgraduate Certificate in University Learning and Teaching

 Introduction to teaching and learning in the Faculty of Medicine plus one other workshop from the portfolio listed in Route 3 above.

 For all of the entry routes we would normally expect that the prerequisite workshops will have been completed not more than two years prior to application to the PG Cert, and before October of the year of study.
+It is still possible to apply if applicants haven't yet completed the workshops, but it would help strengthen an application if these have already been completed.
 Applicants whose experience of these courses was some time ago, according to circumstances, may be asked to review workshop material, prepare additional materials for submission prior to the start of the programme, or be asked to attend the current workshop.

 Students will attend one mandatory module (How Students Learn) as well as - typically - three other modules of their choice.